scottyrogers10/8-bit-cpu/README.md

 # 8-bit-cpu

-A simple homemade 8 bit computer emulated with js.
+A simple 8 bit virtual machine made with js.